kyobg/HOOF-IMU/communications/README.md

-Within this repository contains the ble clent and ble server .ino files
+Within this repository contains the ble client and ble server .ino files